 Peer interviews also provide you with the opportunity to learn more about your future coworkers, the role, and the organization as a whole.
 So don’t miss your chance to do so at the end of the job interview.

-Prepare 2-3 questions to ask your potential colleagues during a peer interview such as these:
+Sample questions to ask your potential colleagues during a peer interview:

 - What made you personally choose this company?